Fixed Fee Employment Tribunal Representation.

 When a claim form and response are received at the tribunal, an employment judge will consider the documents and decide whether or not there are arguable complaints and defences within the jurisdiction of the tribunal.

 Our straight talking and pragmatic approach ensures clients consistently receive excellent support and positive outcomes in difficult situations.

 We will always act in your best interests and give you advice that is practical and realistic based on your specific circumstances so you can make an informed decision.

-Your specific circumstances and the details of your settlement agreement will be thoroughly examined and carefully discussed with you before progressing matters and we will work in your interests at all times to achieve your preferred outcome wherever possible.
+Your specific circumstances will be thoroughly examined and carefully discussed with you before progressing matters and we will work in your interests at all times to achieve your preferred outcome wherever possible.

-We understand how stressful settlement agreement situations can be and want to remove as much of the hassle and stress as possible.
+We understand how stressful employment issues can be and want to remove as much of the hassle and stress as possible.
 We offer same day / next day appointments in person, by telephone or online.

 Acting in Your Interests

-We will work for you and seek to protect your interests at all times.
-Where appropriate, we will negotiate on your behalf and look to achieve the best possible outcome for you but will also make clear when we don’t think signing a settlement agreement is in your best interest.
+We will work for you and seek to protect your interests at all times and will always work on your behalf to achieve the best possible outcome for you.

 Get in touch with one of our experts today!